aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 });
 ```

-If you want to deploy a configuration to an environment later and not on creation, you can call the `deploy` method on the configuration.
+To deploy a configuration to an environment after initialization use the `deployTo` method:

 ```ts
 declare const application: appconfig.Application;